stefansundin/rssbox/README.md

 To open `vlc://` links, see [vlc-protocol](https://github.com/stefansundin/vlc-protocol).

 You can use this app freely at [rssbox.herokuapp.com](https://rssbox.herokuapp.com/).
+An experimental Elastic Beanstalk version [is available](https://rssbox.us-west-2.elasticbeanstalk.com/).

 ## Roll your own